GoMatrixHosting/-ansible-create-delete-subscription-membership-/README.md

 You need to setup the AWX system to use this playbook, see the [create-awx-system repository](https://gitlab.com/GoMatrixHosting/create-awx-system).

+# 00 - Create Account (pre_create.yml)

+Creates the AWX 'organisation' and 'team' upon MP subscription creation, so they exist before the client logs in to AWX.
+Makes the initial login process more seamless.

+# 00 - Bind User Account (bind_user_account.yml)

+After creating a MP subscription and first logging in, this connects a clients AWX account to the appropriate 'team'.
+Makes the initial login process more seamless.

 # 00 - Create MP Subscription (create.yml)

 INPUT (extra_variables):